heminp16/Battery-Level/README.md

 	`<string>1</string>`

 # Bypass MacOS errors
-### Complete only if you are downloading from this github, and not using the source code.
+### Complete only if you are downloading from this GitHub, and not using the source code.

 ## Error 1: